polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/executor.md

 - `Both`: Execute with both native (where available) and WebAssembly builds.
 - `NativeElseWasm`: Execute with the native build if possible; if it fails, then execute with WebAssembly.

+All strategies respect the runtime version, meaning if the native and wasm runtime versions differ (which the wasm runtime is more updated then the native one), the wasm runtime is chosen to run.

 The default execution strategies for the different parts of the blockchain execution process are:

 - Syncing: `NativeElseWasm`